Please find driving directions below the main text

 BE17 0016 2443 2021

-But above all ,the mud flats provide a rich and varied source of food for many rare bird species.
-It is no surprise that the plain is often described as an international airport for foreign birds.
-They come here to breed, hibernate or simply look for food or in the case of the storks “to welcome” you.
+But above all, the mud flats are a rich and varied food source for many rare bird species.
+It’s no surprise that the plain is often described as an international airport for foreign birds.
+They come here to breed, hibernate or simply forage for food or, in the case of the storks, to “welcome” you.

 from Brussels: take the E40.
 Exit Brugge direction Brugge/Haven Zeebrugge (E403), continue on the N31 and then on the A11, exit Natiënlaan/N49.
 Take the N376 and next the Hazegrasstraat to the Graaf Leopold Lippenslaan.

 by train and bus: from Knokke train station: line 12 Knokke- Zoute- Oosthoek.

 As the Zwin Nature Park is not easily reached by public transport, members/participants are kindly asked to consider car-pooling or communicate their willingness to give a lift to those who have no car.